 The Associate of Applied Arts Degree in Motion Picture Production is an intense 15-month program designed to train students for the professional world of filmmaking.
 Upon successful completion of the 72.0 credit hour program, the graduate may expect to possess skills in screenwriting, directing, producing, and post production (editing, mixing, music, and delivery).

-ROBERT J. COSTALDO
+ROBERT J. CASTALDO

 In 1983, Robert enrolled in the University of Texas at Arlington’s film production program to be trained by the esteemed filmmaker and educator Andy Anderson.
 Within the next two years, Robert worked on fifteen short films, three feature films and gained a wealth of experience.

 In 1985, Robert work alongside mentor Anderson on the low-budget independent film, POSITIVE I.D., working as the UPM, co-editor and associate producer as the film traveled through the festival circuit—including the Sundance Film Festival in 1987—and ultimately a Universal Pictures theatrical release.

 In June of 1988, he produced Anderson’s next project, LOOK IT UP and attended the Sundance Institutes Filmmakers Workshop, later returning to participate in Sundance’s Producers Showcase.